bolt12/study-for-free/betterDTalC/README.md

 - Not type safe enough
 - Missing machinery (Removing constructors from the coproduct)

-The class (:<:) won't find the right injection for any sum tree which isn't right associative, since it only recurses right.
+The class `:<:` won't find the right injection for any sum tree which isn't right associative, since it only recurses right.

-Sandy defends that if we must adhere to a strict convention in order for things to work it means that that solution is very bug prone.
+Sandy defends that if we must adhere to a strict convention in order for things to work it means that the solution is very bug prone.

 ### Better Data Types a la Carte

 #### Type safe injections

-As we stated, the problem with the (:<:) class is that we need to adopt the convention to only build right associative sum trees.
+As we stated, the problem with the `:<:` class is that we need to adopt the convention to only build right associative sum trees.
 The fun thing is that, right associative sum trees are isomorphic to lists and we should use that instead!
 But how?
 Sandy Maguire's uses type level black magic to promote term level objects to the type level by using the `{-#